 Children take part in daily guided reading sessions in small groups using Read Write Inc banded books or Bug Club books appropriate for their reading level.
 The children will read with their teacher in a small group once week and complete other activities and comprehension based on what they have read.

-Children take part in daily Love to Read sessions where they are introduced to high level classic text relevant to their Cornerstones topic.
+Children take part in daily guided reading sessions where they are introduced to high level classic text relevant to their Cornerstones topic.
 During these sessions children will read together either as a class or independently and complete activities based on what they have read.
 During the week children will take part in lessons focussing on these areas of skill: recall and retrieval; author language and viewpoint; organisation and structure and inference and deduction.

 Reading at home is an important part of reading development and children are encouraged to respond to the books they are reading at home using their home school diary which parents can also use to record any reading that they do with their child.

 The library is open at break time and lunchtime for children to choose and change books or just to have a quiet space to share a book with a friend.

 At Bournemouth Park children have a literacy input every afternoon including sight words, sounds and sentence building.
 This is then embedded through free flow and through story scribing with an adult/independently (See EYFS statutory framework and EYFS policy for further clarification).

 At Bournemouth Park children are given opportunities to practise writing during daily literacy and topic sessions.
 English lessons are all based around topics to allow maximum opportunity for cross curricular writing.

 The week begins with an introduction to particular genre and allows children the chance to explore the features of that genre.
 Children examine a ‘good version’ or modelled text, which has been composed by the Year group team and includes all of the features required to meet the expected standard for that year group.